tobixen/plann/USER_GUIDE.md

 ## Convenience commands

-Those commands are made mostly for making `kal` more convenient to use.
-Many of the commands are optimized for the work flows of the primary author.
+Those commands are made mostly for making `plann` more convenient to use for the primary author of the tool.
+They may perhaps not be useful at all for you, YMMV.
 I may eventually decide to "hide" the more obscure commands from the `--help` overview.
 (TODO: figure out if subcommands can be grouped in the help printed by click)

+* agenda - list up some of the upcoming events plus some of the upcoming tasks
-* interactive set-task-attribs - go through all tasks that are missing categories, due date, priority, duration (technically, DTSTART) and ask interactively for values.
+* interactive manage-tasks - go through your tasks and make suggestions
 * interactive update-config - (TODO: NOT IMPLEMENTED YET).
 This one is not used by the primary author and is probably under-tested.
 Its primary intention is to make it easy for others to use the tool.

-* agenda - list up some of the upcoming events plus some of the upcoming tasks
+Note that many of those commands have only been tested on DAViCal (see the [`CALENDAR_SERVER_RECOMMENDATIONS.md`](CALENDAR_SERVER_RECOMMENDATIONS.md) file)

 ## Global options